 Air Cleaning Performance

 This is likely enough for most bedrooms, but may be a little on the weak side for a living room.
 It achieved an 86.7% reduction in airborne particles after half an hour in our testing room.
 This was about average, as the top models had broken the 99% threshold by the half-hour mark.
-After an hour it had reached a 99.3% reduction, only about a half a percentage point off of the top scorers.
+After an hour, it reached a 99.3% reduction — only about a half a percentage point off of the top scorers.
 This performance makes the Levoit great for a pollen allergy sufferer with a bedroom less than 200 square feet.
-In terms of odor reduction the Levoit was middle of the pack, though we wouldn't consider any of the models we tested good in that regard.
+In terms of odor reduction, the Levoit was middle of the pack, though we wouldn't consider any of the models we tested decent in that regard.

 Ease of Use